imcitius/checker/docs/running-on-fly-io.md

 ## Monitor Checker's health with betteruptime.com free plan

 Signup on betteruptime.com service, and create new Monitor.
-`URL to monitor` shoud be set to Checker's healthcheck url we used before `https://<your-app-name>.fly.dev/healthcheck`.
+`URL to monitor` shoud be set to Checker's healthcheck url we used before (`https://<your-app-name>.fly.dev/healthcheck`).

-Config other parameters to conveniet values, for example alerts by email if not accesible, or create some on-call schedule, follow https://docs.betteruptime.com.
+Set other parameters to some conveniet values, for example alerts by email if not accesible, or create some on-call schedule, follow https://docs.betteruptime.com.

 Optionally you can create reverse check, using checker's `http` probe, create new HeartBeat,